b-cubed-eu/pdindicatoR/README.md

     ## [1] 923126 354525

-We can then calculate the PD value for all grid cells by using the purrr:map function to apply the function get_PD() for each grid cell.
+We can then calculate the PD value for all grid cells by using the purrr::map function to apply the function get_PD() for each grid cell.
 The PD values will be appended to the datacube as a new column ‘PD’.

 ``` r